SocksTheWolf/domain-redirects/README.md

 ![HTTP Routing Rules](/images/routerules.png)

 1. Route Path: This is the location on your domain that triggers the routing.
-A single slash will mean going to the website by with no pathing will trigger the redirection.
+A single slash will mean the base domain will trigger the redirect.
+You can put other paths here too! **Example**: if you put `/store` then going to `yourdomain.tld/store` will trigger the redirect.
 2. Redirect URI: This will be where on the Redirect Authority you should navigate to.
-If you leave it empty, it will use the value from the value in the first step.
+If you leave it empty, it will use the value from  the first step.
 If you were redirecting to Twitch, you should put a `/CHANNELNAME` in this field
 3. Redirect Authority: The domain that you would be redirecting to.
 If you were redirecting to Twitch, this would be a simple `twitch.tv`
 4. If you wanted to add more redirects, say something like `yourdomain.tld/store` you could do so by adding more routes.
+Just put `/store` into the box marked 1.

 Any future additions _should always_ have the redirection scheme set to `https`.

 **NOTE**: REMEMBER TO SAVE AFTER CONFIGURING.
 Your project may take a bit of time to build once you have done this.